Advocacy in Action

-Join us for Advocacy in Action, a free, 3-part webinar series on how architects can effectively advocate for the issues most important to you.
+Join AIA Washington Council for Advocacy in Action, a free, 2-part webinar series on how architects can effectively advocate for the issues most important to you.
+(LUs available)

 AIA Washington Council advocates on behalf of our members on a range of issues, including:

-AIA Washington Council’s Advocacy in Action series aims to turn you into an architect advocate on these and other issues that are important to you.
+AIA Washington Council’s Advocacy in Action series aims to turn you into an architect advocate on these or any issue that is important to you.
 It is designed for emerging professionals and students (you do not have to be a current AIA member) – but everyone is welcome.
-In this 3-part webinar, you will discover how AIA works to protect the profession and address our core values, as well as how you can play an important role.
+In this 2-part webinar, you will discover how AIA works to protect the profession and address our core values, as well as how you can play an important role.

-- Gain in-depth knowledge of the Washington legislative process and how AIA works to represent architects’ interests.
+- Gain in-depth knowledge of the Washington legislative process and how AIA participates.

-Join us and become part of AIA’s roster of architect advocates!
-Participate in one webinar or all three – each will be worth one Learning Unit.
-You do not need to be a member of AIA to participate.
+Join us and become part of AIAʼs roster of architect advocates!
+Participate in one webinar or both – each will be worth one Learning Unit but you do not need to be a member of AIA to participate.

 - What is advocacy?